 Due to the recent amendment of the Companies Act with effect from 1 August 2022, EU citizens and companies can form a limited liability company or a branch office in Hungary fully online, in a fast-track registration procedure.
 The new provisions make it easier and faster to start a business in Hungary, even if there is minor restriction in relation with capital contributions.
 In this article we sum up the most important new rules.

-While review of questions of law by higher courts is generally permitted at the judicial remedy stages of civil litigation in Hungary, questions of fact, and the free deliberation of evidence can only be reviewed exceptionally by the Hungarian Supreme Court under well settled case-law.
-Is the above rule also applicable under the new Civil Procedure Code?
-In our article, we answer this question by analysing the recent judgment of the Curia in a case concerning the impacts of COVID-19 on the Hungarian phase of the Giro d’Italia cycling race.
+While the reviewing of questions of law by higher courts is generally permitted at the judicial remedy stages of civil litigation in Hungary, questions of fact, and the free deliberation of evidence, can only be reviewed exceptionally by the Hungarian Supreme Court under well settled case law.
+Is this rule also applicable under the new Civil Procedure Code?
+This article answers this question by analysing the recent judgment of the Supreme Court in a case concerning the impacts of covid-19 on the Hungarian phase of the Giro d'Italia cycling race.

-The assignment of claims is a common practice in business, yet under Hungarian law it has not been clear what rights are transferred to the new owner of the claim, and what claims can be litigated by the assignee.
-It has been also unclear whether the assignor and assignee can determine the extent of the rights transferred by assignment.
-Due to the recent decision of the Hungarian Supreme Court, that we analyse in this article, the picture has become clearer.
+The assignment of claims is a common practice in business, yet under Hungarian law, it has not been made clear what rights are transferred to the new owner of the claim, and what claims can be litigated by the assignee.
+It is also unclear whether the assignor and assignee can determine the extent of the rights transferred by assignment.
+Due to a recent decision of the Hungarian Supreme Court, analysed in this article, this situation has become clearer.

 Following the ruling of Court of Justice of the European Union in 2020, invalidating the Privacy Shield, it has become significantly more difficult to comply with the GDPR for companies transferring personal data from the EU to the US.
 What changes will the new Transatlantic Privacy Shield Framework announced last month with a view to replace Privacy Shield bring for these EU companies?
 In this short article, we explain the principles of the new Framework and answer the above question.